lfiaschi/udacity-advanced-lane-finding-project/README.md

 I used the perspective transformed image to fit the lane lines using a polynomial fit of second order.
 This is inmplemetned in the function `_fit_lanes` of the class `LaneFinder`.

-The assumption is that we need to find 2 lanes, and to this end we use a window approach to identify 2 set of anchor points.
+The assumption is that we need to find 2 lanes, and to this end we use a window approach to identify two sets of anchor points.
-We scan the histogram of the binary image in windows to identify the anchor points and finally we fit a second order polinomial to them.
-In order to get a more robust fit I perform the scan three times with diferent paramters for the windows size and the average across the multiple points obtained.
+To find the anchor points, we scan the histogram of the binary image in windows to identify its peaks, finally we fit a second order polynomial to these detected positions.

-The code is organized into a class which remembers where the last fits for the lane lanes and smooth the fits across time implementing a quality check for the fit based on the curvature radius.
+In order to get a more robust fit, the code is organized into a class which remembers where the last 5 fits for the lane lanes and average those fits across time.
+It also, implements a quality check for the fit based on the curvature radius.

 The result for this step on the test images are